Housing & devolution

 - Co-designing with Government a National Work and Health Programme focused on those with a health condition or disability, as well as the long-term employed.

 - Working to integrate local health and social care resources to provide better outcomes for residents.

 - Devolved skills and apprenticeship budget – to give more opportunities to our young people.

 - Working with Government to secure a Peterborough Enterprise Zone – attracting investment from business leading to more and better quality jobs for residents.

 - Working with Government on the continued regeneration of Peterborough City Centre.

 This proposal to be the first in a series of proposals which devolve more funding and powers from Government to this area.

 The Secretary of State for Communities and Local Government announced the Cambridgeshire and Peterborough Combined Authority devolution deal on 16 March 2017.
 This will give Cambridgeshire and Peterborough new powers over transport, planning, skills; a £600 million investment fund over 30 years to grow the local economy and £170 million to deliver new homes.
 You can find the Communities and Local Government announcement on this page.

-Election of a mayor
+Election of a new mayor in 2021

 You can visit the Combined Authority website here to learn more.